Jon Morgan

 You’ll complete and submit the appropriate forms with other required formation documents as an applicant.

-Expect the process to take a maximum time of two weeks.
+Expect the process to take a maximum of two weeks.
 Sometimes, you may have to pay an additional fee for expedited service, but this does not apply in every case.

 In addition, professional LLCs must acquire any relevant business permits from local authorities that deal with issues like payroll taxes and zoning regulations, depending on their line of work.